 Learn more from Julie Ann Freischlag, MD, CEO and Dean

 Please take your time in making your decision as to whether or not you wish to participate in this research study.
 You may also discuss this study and your decision to participate with your friends and family.
-If you have questions about the study, you can reach study staff at the study call center at 336-70-COVID or emailing COVID-19 Community Research Partnership
+If you have questions about the study, you can reach study staff at the study call center at 855-559-1861 or emailing COVID-19 Community Research Partnership.

-If you are eligible to participate, you will first read the informed consent and provide your electronic signature.
+If you decide to participate, you will first read the informed consent and provide your electronic signature.

 Informed consent is important because it: